DelbazSamadian/Stacked-Atten-LSTM-for-Multi-Hazard-Response-Prediction-of-SMRF-Buildings/README.md

 # Stacked-Atten-LSTM-for-Multi-Hazard-Response-Prediction-of-SMRF-Buildings

-This project implements a stacked attention-based LSTM model to predict Maximum Interstory Drift Ratio (MIDR) for SMRF buildings subjected to earthquakes.
-It uses ground motion time histories and key structural features.
+This project implements a stacked attention-based LSTM model to predict Maximum Interstory Drift Ratio (MIDR) for SMRF buildings subjected to sequential earthquakes and floods.
+It uses ground motion time histories, flood height, and key structural features.

 ## Features